LinoIten/LinoIten/README.md

 # Hello there 👋

-*I'm 21 years old and a computer science student at HSLU (Lucerne University of Applied Sciences and Arts). *
+<bold>I'm 21 years old and a computer science student at HSLU (Lucerne University of Applied Sciences and Arts). <bold>

 I'm currently working on a mobile game called Pixel Odyssey with React Native and Expo.